Harold Newgass: Early life

 Newgass had served in the Territorial Army (TA) attached to the mounted Royal Artillery firing 18-pounders, from 1918 to 1934.
 He trained at Larkhill and was commissioned in August 1918.
 He was posted to France as a second lieutenant before the Armistice of 11 November 1918, clearing ammunition dumps, where it may be he first learnt skills in bomb disposal.
-On demobilisation, he joined the Sussex Artillery TA as a captain (taken from his diary by his grand-daughter T. Charalambous, 2023, with notes kept in his file at AJEX Jewish Military Museum archives).
+On demobilisation, he joined the Sussex Artillery TA as a captain (taken from his diary by his granddaughter T. Charalambous, 2023, with notes kept in his file at AJEX Jewish Military Museum archives).
 He also worked as a volunteer club leader at the Oxford and St George's Jewish Youth Club, first in Cannon Street Row in Whitechapel, and then in Berner Street Bernhard Baron Settlement, now in Henriques Street, E1 (the building still stands as luxury flats).
 He was affectionately known as 'Pop' Newgass.